Welcome to the next installment of Savage Cryptids of North America!

 I hope you enjoy this series and like my interpretations of these wonderfully imaginative creatures!

 This strange cryptid has haunted the Pine Barrens of New Jersey since the early 1700’s.
 Legend has it that a Mrs Leeds was pregnant with her 13th child.
 Her husband was a drunkard and not able to really support her or their children.
-In a moment of frustration she called to the heavens “This child be the devil!”.
+In a moment of frustration she cried out “This child be the devil!”.
 A few months later, she goes into labor on a stormy night.
 The birth went well and the child by all accounts looked normal.
 Within an hour after childbirth, the child began to transform right before her eyes.

 The child began to grow at an alarming rate, growing horns, leathery, bat-like wings, vicious talons and a combination of fur and feathers all over its body.
 The eyes began to glow red as its face gnarled and twisted into a horrific visage.
 The creature attacked its mother, killing her then lashed out at the midwives that helped deliver it, tearing them limb from limb.